cssinjs/jss/docs/projects.md

 [jss-color-rebeccapurple](https://github.com/joshgillies/jss-color-rebeccapurple) JSS plugin to transform the W3C CSS rebeccapurple color to rgb.

+[jss-rtl](https://github.com/alitaheri/jss-rtl) JSS plugin to convert the layout from ltr to rtl.

 ## Convenience

 [jss-simple](https://github.com/ashaffer/jss-simple) Thin wrapper around jss that simplifies its interface and restricts you to a single, global stylesheet.